VeriTaS: The First Dynamic Benchmark for Multimodal Automated Fact-Checking: Results

 \subsection{\method Statistics}

-\method currently contains $24\,K$ claims spanning $24$ quarterly splits from Q1 2020 to Q4 2025.
-Each quarter comprises $1\,K$ claims balanced to have an equal number of \intact and \compromised instances.
+\method currently contains $25\,K$ claims spanning $25$ quarterly splits from Q1 2020 to Q1 2026.
+Each quarter comprises $1\,K$ claims, balanced so that the number of \intact and \compromised instances is equal.
 Earlier periods are excluded due to insufficient review coverage.
-The most recent quarter is the only one suitable for reliable benchmarking.
-In addition to the quarterly splits, we release a budget-friendly \emph{longitudinal split} containing 2,400 balanced claims ($100$ per quarter), enabling temporal analysis across the full time span.
-Summary statistics are reported in Tab.~\ref{tab:claims_quick_facts} and App.~\ref{app:verdict_stats}.
+The most recent quarter is generally the only one suitable for reliable benchmarking.
+In addition to the quarterly splits, we release a budget-friendly \emph{longitudinal split} containing 2,500 balanced claims ($100$ per quarter), enabling temporal analysis across the full time span.
+Summary statistics are reported in Fig.~\ref{fig:quick_facts} and App.~\ref{app:verdict_stats}.

-\method contains 8,377 images and 4,785 videos while it covers $54$ languages, with $34$ occurring at least $50$ times.
-English is most frequent ($40.5\%$), followed by Spanish ($10.2\%$) and Hindi ($5.7\%$), see Fig.~\ref{fig:quarter_stats/release/claims/claim_languages} for more languages.
-Claim appearances are predominantly sourced from Facebook ($38.6\%$) and X/Twitter ($20.2\%$), while all other platforms individually contribute less than $6\%$.
-AFP Fact Checking accounts for the largest share of reviewed claims ($24.1\%$), with all other organizations contributing below $6\%$ each.
+\method contains $8,692$ images and $5,334$ videos while it covers $54$ languages, with $37$ occurring at least $50$ times.
+English is most frequent ($39.0\%$), followed by Spanish ($10.9\%$) and Hindi ($5.8\%$), see Fig.~\ref{fig:quarter_stats/release/claims/claim_languages} for more languages.
+Claim appearances are predominantly sourced from Facebook ($38.4\%$) and X/Twitter ($20.5\%$), while all other platforms contribute less than $6\%$ each.
+AFP Fact Checking accounts for the largest share of reviewed claims ($24.8\%$), with all other organizations contributing below $6\%$ each.